madjugglers/pattern-book/chapters/05_five_person_patterns.md

 The same variations for the standard weave and the Twister Weave can be used for this pattern, but there are some others.
 For example, Jugglers A and B can set up on a line perpendicular to the weave, with A (outside) further from the weave.
 We have been doing it since at least 1994, but are not sure of its origin.
-It must predate the MAJ; the Mad-5 performed it a the 1996 Madfest.

 ## Twister Weaves
 ![](./media/image38.jpeg){width=30%}

 The original Twister Weave is perhaps one of our greatest discoveries.
 It has the exact same passing table as the Mr. Inside Mr. Outside Weave.
 However, Mr. Inside and Mr. Outside are on opposite sides of the weavers, so the feedees turn around after every pass.
-When we first tried this on Library Mall in the late 90's it seemed incredibly hard, probably because we hadn't yet mastered moving patterns involving rotations;
-Oogle Boogies and other weaves had moves but no rotations; Egg Beaters had 90 degree rotations; Quincunx had a full rotation but it was very slow.
+When we first tried this on Library Mall (August 24, 1992), it seemed incredibly hard, probably because we hadn't yet mastered moving patterns involving rotations; Oogle Boogies and other weaves had moves but no rotations; Egg Beaters had 90 degree rotations; Quincunx had a full rotation but it was very slow.
 Good self throws make the difference!

 ### Original Twister Weave

 Count: Feeders 4-Count, Feedees 6-Count moving.

+Simply, take the Mr. Inside Mr. Outside weave from above, retain the passing sequence as given but put the feeders on opposite sides of the weave.

-Each weaver passes once on the end to Mr. Outside (X), and then has a 6-count (2 right hand selves) to move to the inside and turn around.
+Alternatively, each weaver passes once on the end to Mr. Outside (X), and then has a 6-count (2 right hand selves) to move to the inside and turn around.
 Then pass once to Mr. Inside (Y) and continue in a 6-count outside and then turning around.

 The turns may be done by turning towards the inside or towards the outside.
 Most people find inside turns easier in the middle and on the ends (i.e. back away from the current feeder and then turn towards the new feeder).
 However, we suggest that you learn both turns and see which combinations you like best.